dentarg/auth0-blog/_posts/2017-12-30-b2c-company-leverages-user-experience-through-single-sign-on.markdown

 ## Single Sign-On Advantages

+Single Sign-On refers to when a user logs in to an application with a single set of credentials and is then automatically signed into other applications.
+With Single Sign-On, a user gains access to multiple software systems without maintaining different login credentials such as usernames and passwords.
+Among the advantages of implementing Single Sign-On on our applications, we can find that it:

+- eliminates time spent to re-enter user credentials, which increases conversion rates for B2C portals;
+- eliminates password fatigue from having to store or remember different usernames and passwords;
+- reduces complaints about password problems, thus reducing the costs associated with setting up several help desk systems for password-reset issues, invalid credentials, etc;
+- and minimizes [phishing](https://en.wikipedia.org/wiki/Phishing), thus improving security;

+Let's learn how easy it is to implement Single Sign-On capabilities with Auth0.

 ## Simulating B2C Portals

 To simulate the B2C portals and to focus on the Single Sign-On integration process, we are going to clone a GitHub repository that contains two applications: one simple backend API written in JavaScript that runs on Node.js; and one client side application written with React.